 Use double-cylinder deadbolts for your front door.
 One at kick height and one further up.

-Replace hollow interior doors with solid ones that are harder to break through.
+Replace hollow interior doors with solid ones, that are harder to break through.

 Install a wide-angle peep hole that’s at eye-level when you kneel.
 This will make you a smaller target if the person on the other side has a gun.

 Cooking and burning trash could easily attract unwanted attention post-collapse.
 Eat canned food and find alternate ways to get rid of garbage.